Changan Group Advances Global Strategy with "1+4+4+5" Framework, Targeting RMB 600 Billion in Revenue by 2030

 Six Major Leaps

-To drive the strategy, Changan has defined Six Major Leaps, each representing a measurable shift with defined milestones.
+To drive the strategy, Changan defined Six Major Leaps, each representing a measurable shift:

-The Experience Leap marks a shift from single-domain smart driving to full-vehicle intelligence.
-Powered by SDA Intelligence, it builds a proactive safety matrix while delivering an end-to-end protection system for users.
+The Experience Leap marks a shift from single-domain smart driving to full-vehicle intelligence powered by SDA Intelligence.

-The Power Leap moves from traditional energy to green and high-efficiency solutions, advancing a diversified technology portfolio across hybrid, battery electric and hydrogen powertrains, striving to achieve peak carbon emissions by 2027, and building a full-lifecycle carbon management system.
+The Power Leap moves from traditional energy to green and high-efficiency solutions, striving for carbon peak by 2027.

-The Scale Leap expands growth from a single source to multiple drivers, with parallel plans to double sales in both new energy vehicles and overseas markets while developing globally competitive flagship models
+The Scale Leap expands multi-source growth by doubling NEV and overseas sales.

-The Ecosystem Leap upgrades Changan from a "large industry, small ecosystem" model to a "large industry, large ecosystem" model, building a coordinated ecosystem spanning users, industry and services.
+The Ecosystem Leap upgrades from "large industry, small ecosystem" to "large industry, large ecosystem."

-The Value Leap marks Changan's full transition toward an intelligent, low-carbon mobility technology company, to deliver all-round gains in economic, industrial, brand and societal value.
+The Value Leap pushes full transition to an intelligent, low-carbon mobility technology company.

 Globalization: Three Major Plans

-Guided by the "1+4+4+5" strategy, Changan Group is advancing three major plans: the Green Plan for new energy, the Intelligent Plan for smart mobility, and the Vast Ocean Plan for globalization.
-Together, these initiatives are accelerating the Group's transformation into a leader in intelligent, low carbon mobility technologies.
+Under the strategy, Changan advances three key plans: the Green Plan, the Intelligent Plan, and the Vast Ocean Plan.
+Together, they accelerate its evolution into a leader in intelligent, low-carbon mobility technologies.

-The Green Plan is progressing steadily, strengthening Changan Group's core NEV technologies and embedding sustainability across product design, manufacturing, and recycling.
-This approach supports lower carbon emissions across the full vehicle lifecycle.
-The Intelligent Plan is accelerating execution, delivering ultra safe intelligent mobility solutions for users.
+The Green Plan strengthens core NEV technologies and embeds sustainability across the vehicle lifecycle.
+The Intelligent Plan delivers ultra-safe intelligent mobility solutions.

-The Vast Ocean Plan is gathering pace as Changan continues to advancing its global market development strategy.
-Guided by principles of long term development, localization, systemization, and integrated ESG, the Group is moving beyond product exports toward comprehensive brand globalization and industrial globalization.
+The Vast Ocean Plan pushes for comprehensive brand and industrial globalization, guided by long-term development, localization, systematization and integrated ESG principles.

 Foundations

-The strategy is built on a strong base.
-In 2025, Changan Group posted 2.913 million vehicle sales, up 8.5 percent year on year, with NEV sales exceeding 1.1 million units.
-The Group has ranked first in China's National Enterprise Technology Center evaluation for 14 consecutive years.
-Its 24,000-strong global R&D team has filed 20,935 patents, 71 percent of them invention patents, and participated in the formulation of 408 standards.
+The strategy rests on strong foundations.
+In 2025, Changan Group sold 2.913 million vehicles, up 8.5% year-on-year, with NEV sales exceeding 1.1 million units.
+It has ranked first in China's National Enterprise Technology Center assessment for 14 consecutive years.
+Its 24,000-strong global R&D team holds 20,935 patents (71% invention patents) and contributed to 408 industry standards.

-Changan currently sells in 118 countries through 1,124 outlets, with 22 overseas manufacturing bases and combined capacity of 350,000 units.
-Overseas sales crossed 100,000 units in a single month for the first time in March 2026.
+Changan operates in 118 countries through 1,124 outlets, with 22 overseas manufacturing bases and 350,000 units of annual capacity.
+In March 2026, it achieved monthly overseas sales of over 100,000 units for the first time.
+With solid progress and clear goals, Changan Group is moving steadily toward its 2030 global ambitions.

 Website: www.globalchangan.com